Frank Facer: Administrative career

 Initially a club selector in 1951, he was made Hon.
 Club Secretary (replacing Ken McKenzie) and NSWRFL delegate in 1956.
 In December 1964 he quit his job on the railways to take up a full-time position as secretary-treasurer, the second person to become a full-time official in the game after Manly-Warringah's Ken Arthurson.
 Facer and his staff nurtured the young talent at St George while scouting locally and internationally for talented players to keep the club competitive.
 The St George Dragons won twelve premierships under his management—eleven from 1956 to 1966 and another in 1977.
 Facer was responsible for bringing many famous players to, and keeping them at the club, and his recruitment was seen as a key factor in the club's success.
 He was a highly regarded sports administrator who built a supportive environment in the club for the players and their families; demonstrated regard for the players financial welfare and who was a skillful negotiator and a balanced disciplinarian.
 He was a member of the NSWRFL board for many years, and was awarded Life Membership of the St. George Dragons Club in 1964.

 Death

 Frank Facer fought cancer for a number of years before his death.
-In the middle of the 1970s he lost a leg to the disease, but battled on until his health declined by late 1977, although he did live to see his beloved St. George Dragons win the 1977 Premership.
+In the middle of the 1970s he lost a leg to the disease, but battled on until his health declined by late 1977, although he did live to see his beloved St. George Dragons win the 1977 Premiership.

 Facer died at the Gloucester House at Royal Prince Alfred Hospital in Camperdown on 16 January 1978.
 It was a sad day for the St George club with many people turning up for his funeral at Woronora Crematorium, Sutherland on the 18 January 1978.
 His wake was held at St George Leagues Club, where press reports of the time stated that over 2000 attended.